 "Adult Daycare Facility" A facility that provides care for the elderly and or functionally impaired adults in a protective setting (Non-overnight).
-(Added March 2014)
+(Adopted March 2014)

-"Adult Use" A business where more than 25% of the gross revenues, 25% or more of the stock in trade, or 25% or more of the goods displayed are of a sexually oriented or sexually explicit nature, such goods including, but not limited to, sexually explicit books, videos, or devices, theaters where sexually explicit films or videos are shown, nude modeling studios, massage parlors, escort agencies, or sexual encounter centers.
+"Adult Use" A business where more than twenty-five percent (25%) of the gross revenues, twenty-five percent (25%) or more of the stock in trade, or twenty-five percent (25%) or more of the goods displayed are of a sexually oriented or sexually explicit nature, such goods including, but not limited to, sexually explicit books, videos, or devices, theaters where sexually explicit films or videos are shown, nude modeling studios, massage parlors, escort agencies, or sexual encounter centers.
 (Adopted March 1991)